jupyter-xeus/xeus-python/lite/README.md

 Furthermore, this automatically installs any labextension that it founds, for example installing ipyleaflet will make ipyleaflet work without the need to manually install the jupyter-leaflet labextension.

-Say you want to install `NumPy`, `Matplotlib` and `ipyleaflet`, it can be done by creating the `environment.yml` file with the following content:
+Say you want to install `NumPy`, `Matplotlib` and `ipycanvas`, it can be done by creating the `environment.yml` file with the following content:

 ```yml
 name: xeus-python-kernel